Start Small, Win Big

 Foolish final thoughts

-At the time this article was published Fool contributor Rich Duprey owns shares of Apple, but he holds no other position in any company mentioned.
+At the time this article was published Fool contributor Rich Duprey holds no position in any company mentioned.
 Check out his holdings and a short bio.
-The Fool owns shares of Apple.
-Motley Fool newsletter serviceshave recommended buying shares of Apple and Nokia and creating a bull call spread position in Apple.
 The Motley Fool has a disclosure policy.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.